SerCom-KC/cartoon-network-schedule/next-showings.md

 ### Sunday, June 3rd
 06:00AM Ben 10 - Creature Feature
 06:15AM Justice League Action - She Wore Red Velvet
-11:00AM Unikitty! - Crushing Defeat; The Zone
+11:00AM Unikitty! - The Zone; Crushing Defeat
 11:30AM Unikitty! - Wishing Well; Too Many Unikittys
 12:00PM Craig of the Creek - The Future is Cardboard; Itch to Explore
 12:30PM Craig of the Creek - You're It; The Brood
 02:00PM Cartoon Network Movie - Bro-Pocalypse; Madagascar
 04:00PM The Powerpuff Girls - Save the Date; Trouble Clef
+04:30PM Unikitty! - R & Arr; License to Punch
 07:00PM Craig of the Creek - Jessica Goes to the Creek; Escape from Family Dinner
 07:30PM Craig of the Creek - The Final Book; Monster in the Garden